-The draft portfolio plans relating to the services within the remit of this panel are attached at Appendix 1 (Social Care and Health portfolio), and Appendix 2 (Public Health element of Public Health and Protection portfolio).
+The draft portfolio plans relating to the services within the remit of this panel are attached at Appendix 1 (Social Care and Health portfolio).

 Table 1 sets out the draft revenue budget 2014/15 for the Social Care and Health portfolio, including changes in resources compared to the approved budget for 2013/14.